 Crowley’s short fiction is collected in three volumes: Novelty (containing the World Fantasy Award-winning novella “Great Work of Time”), Antiquities, and Novelties & Souvenirs, an omnibus volume containing almost all his short fiction.
 A volume of essays and criticism, In Other Words, appeared in 2006.

 Crowley has also worked in films and television and written scripts for historical documentaries, many for Public Television; his work has received numerous awards and has been shown at the New York Film Festival, the Berlin Film Festival, and many others.
 His scripts include The World of Tomorrow (the 1939 World’s Fair), No Place to Hide (the bomb shelter obsession), The Hindenburg (for HBO), FIT: Episodes in the History of the Body (American fitness practices and beliefs over the decades; with Laurie Block), and Becoming Helen Keller (biography, with Block).
-His essays and reviews have appeared in The Boston Review, the Yale Review, Conjunctions, Tin House, Lapham’s Quarterly, and other venues.
+He has been a contributing editor for Harper’s magazine, and his essays and reviews have appeared in The Boston Review, the Yale Review, Conjunctions, Tin House, Lapham’s Quarterly, and other venues.

 Writing for Film: Voice and Vision, Fantasy Writing, Science Fiction, and Related Genres, Intermediate Fiction, Introduction to Fiction Writing